Welcoming new volunteers

 • Agree with them how they’ll be introduced to the unit: will you introduce them, or do they want to introduce themselves?
 It’s okay to ask someone how to pronounce their name or what pronouns they use.

-• Make sure they’re supervised whilst visiting – this means not leaving the new volunteer alone with young members until they’ve completed a safe space training, disclosure checks and references.
+• Make sure they’re supervised whilst visiting – this means not leaving the new volunteer alone with young members until they’ve completed safer guiding training, disclosure checks and references.

 • When the young members have left, have a quick chat with the new volunteer to see how they found the meeting.